-- 1. The tension spring holds a tension on the hour register wheel.
-This tension holds the hour register wheel stationary when the hour register wheel is disengaged from the hour register mechanism. - 2.
-The hour register wheel tension spring holds the hour register wheel down in place preventing it from riding up on post and coming out of place. - 3.
-The hour register wheel tension spring holds a tension on the hour register wheel so that it turns with a smooth action without jumping or jerking.
+- The tension spring holds a tension on the hour register wheel.
+This tension holds the hour register wheel stationary when the hour register wheel is disengaged from the hour register mechanism. - The hour register wheel tension spring holds the hour register wheel down in place preventing it from riding up on post and coming out of place. - The hour register wheel tension spring holds a tension on the hour register wheel, preventing any lost motion between the pinion on intermediary hour wheel and the hour register wheel.
+This allows for smooth even turning of the hour register wheel.

-REFERENCE: Hour register wheel is Assembly 2.
+REFERENCE: Intermediary hour wheel is Assembly No. 12.
+Hour register wheel is Assembly No. 8.